Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Märchenwald – at Münsterplatz

 The Christmas fairy-tale forest is an adventure playground for kids next to the Münsterplatz Christmas Market.
-This quaint market is geared towards creating hands-on experiences for kids.
+This quaint market is designed to create hands-on experiences for kids.

 Location: In front of the historic Basler Munster Cathedral